-The basic amount for students who do not live with their parents was 512 euros in 2009.
+The basic amount for students who do not live with their parents is 597 euros per month, and has stayed constant over the period $2011-2016^$.
 This basic benefit rate is reduced if income exceeds the income thresholds (see Income Test).
 This basic rate includes allowances for housing expenses.
 The rate for housing expenses depends on the living conditions.
-Students living with their parents get the minimum housing rate (48 euros in 2009), while students living on their own get an increased rate (146 euros).
+Only students while students living on their own get an increased rate (175 euros per month for the period $2011-2016^$).

-If actual rental costs exceed this allowance, the exceeding part, including heating costs, is covered partly (up to a maximum of 72 euros in 2009).
-For recipients aged 25 and older, the basic rate is topped up by a lump-sum social insurance rate (64 euros in 2009).
+For recipients aged 25 and older, the basic rate is topped up by a lump-sum social insurance rate (73 euros per month for the period 2011-2016^{}).